RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 At this point you should quite familiar using AJAX to communicate between the Webserver and the client.
 This section is certainly quite superficial, but it will cement how to do this properly.
 In the previous script, you should notice that there was a function
 *dataDHTSize()* called every 4 s.
-This Javascript function, as shown below, recieves XML data from the server including the 'SizeDataDHT' and
+This Javascript function, as shown below, recieves XML data from the server: 'SizeDataDHT' and
 'SizeFlashFree'; which is then displayed in different parts of the text: e.g. look for *<span id="SizeDataDHT"></span>* in the
 DHT_Project_1.h file, and another one with an id="SizeFlashFree".